Muon Flux Measurement at China Jinping Underground Laboratory: Introduction

 The China Jinping Underground Laboratory (CJPL), located in Sichuan Province, China, is one of the world's deepest underground laboratories~\cite{cjp2017}.
 The rock overburden at CJPL is about 2400\,m vertically~\cite{kang2010status} and the closest nuclear power plant is approximately 1000\,km away.
 It is an ideal site for rare-event experiments such as dark matter search~\cite{cdex,pandax}, neutrinoless double beta decay~\cite{cdex2,pandax3}, and solar neutrino study.
 The proposed Jinping Neutrino Experiment aims to study MeV-scale low-energy neutrinos, including solar neutrinos, geoneutrinos, and supernova relic neutrinos (also referred to as the diffuse supernova neutrino background)~\cite{beacom2017physics,Geo-WanLinyan,Geo-Bill}.

 These studies are very prone to the contamination from cosmic-ray muon and muon-induced radioactive isotope backgrounds.
-From the dominant vertical muons detected by a plastic scintillator telescope, the first measurement of cosmic-ray flux was $(2.0\pm0.4)\times10^{-10}$\,cm$^{-2}$s$^{-1}$ and had no angular correction~\cite{Wu_2013}.
+From the dominant vertical muons detected by a plastic scintillator telescope, the first measurement of cosmic-ray flux was $(2.0\pm0.4)\times10^{-10}$\,cm$^{-2}$s$^{-1}$ and had no angular correction to the detector acceptance~\cite{Wu_2013}.
+Ref.~\cite{Mayor_2015} categorized underground laboratories into two types: below mountains (mountain shape overburden) and down mine shafts (flat overburden).
 However, as Ref.~\cite{Mei:2005gm} pointed out, the flux magnitude is quite different in different laboratory locations situated under mountains and below mine shafts with the same vertical rock overburden.
 This difference can lead to different background levels for a variety of physics implications, such as the cosmogenic $^{11}$C background in search for Carbon-Oxygen-Nitrogen solar neutrinos~\cite{BorexinoCNO}, and the cosmic-ray spallation background in searches for the upturn of the solar $^{8}$B neutrino spectrum~\cite{sks} and supernova relic neutrinos~\cite{PhysRevD.93.012004}.
 Therefore, a precise total flux measurement and a detailed cosmic-ray leakage study are necessary for the active and passive shielding design of future neutrino experiments.

-A 1-ton scinitllator detector serves as a prototype of the Jinping Neutrino Experiment and has been running since 2017~\cite{1ton}.
+A 1-ton scintillator detector serves as a prototype of the Jinping Neutrino Experiment and has been running since 2017~\cite{1ton}.
 This prototype aims to test the performance of several related key detector components, understand the neutrino detection technology, and measure the underground background level in situ.
 This study used this omnidirectional detector to measure the cosmic-ray muon flux at CJPL-I, including the muon angular distributions, which enable a clear understanding of the cosmic-ray leak through the mountain topography profile.

 After detailing the design of the 1-ton prototype detector, we describe the model for predicting the underground muon energy and angular distributions, muon event selection, and direction reconstruction.
 In the end, the muon flux measurement based on the two-year data of the 1-ton prototype is reported in this study.